fossabot/rfcs/text/0000-extract-extender.md

 We should do this by:
 1. Separating the extender binary from the lifecycle
-2. Delivering the extender separately from the lifecycle (maybe?)
-3. Providing an alternative implementation of the extender that uses a different "dockerfile applier" - e.g., buildah or buildkit
+2. Providing an alternative implementation of the extender that uses a different "dockerfile applier" - e.g., buildah or buildkit
-4. Removing kaniko-specific references from the platform spec, along with any other spec changes that are needed
+3. Removing kaniko-specific references from the platform spec, along with any other spec changes that are needed

 # Definitions
 [definitions]: #definitions